pnedev/nppgtags/README.md

 As a summary, **Find Definition / Reference** will search for identifiers (single whole words) whereas **Search...** will search for strings in general (parts of words, several consecutive words, etc.) either literally or using regular expressions.

 **AutoComplete** will show found *Definitions* + found *Symbols*.
 It will look for the string from the beginning of the word to the caret position.
+Autocomplete case sensitivity also depends on the menu flag **Ignore Case**.

 While auto complete results window is active you can narrow the results shown by continuing typing.
 *Backspace* will undo the narrowing one step at a time (as the newly typed characters are deleted).